LonRes/DoughnutCart/README.md

 ## Libraries

-Whilst you're free to choose the libraries you need to make the app functional &ndash; please include the following tasks as they are applicable to the work we do at LonRes:
+Whilst you're free to choose the libraries you need to make the app functional &ndash; please include the following libraries as they are applicable to the work we do at LonRes:

 * [React](https://github.com/facebook/react)
 * [Redux](https://github.com/reactjs/redux)